A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation: Setup

 \subsection{Notation}

-In this subsection we introduce the notation; a comprehensive glossary of the notation is presented in the Supplementary Materials.
 Let $\mathcal{D} = \{\boldsymbol{Y}_{1}, \ldots, \boldsymbol{Y}_{N}\}$ denote the full data for $N$ observations, subject to potential missingness, where $\boldsymbol{Y}_{i} = (Y_{i1}, \ldots, Y_{ip})^\top \in \cY = \cY_1 \times \cdots \times \cY_p$ represents the $p$-dimensional data for subject $i$, $\cY_j\subseteq \b{R}$ is the marginal sample space of the $j$-th component in $\vY_i$.
 Each $\boldsymbol{Y}_{i}$ is assumed to be independently and identically sampled from a population distribution $\b{P}_{\vY}$.
-In practice, three types of variables may be included in the vector $\bY_i$: (a) a variable treated as the scalar outcome in a specific scientific inquiry; (b) $q - 1$ variables treated as covariates; (c) $p-q$ auxiliary variables not included in the scientific analysis but potentially useful to predict variables in type (a) and (b).
-In this paper, unless otherwise noted, we do not explicitly distinguish among these types in our notation to preserve the flexibility of our proposed method in large-scale analyses such as LabWAS~\citep{goldstein2020labwas}, where a variable may serve as an outcome in one analysis and as a covariate in another.
-However, for readers who require this distinction in their scientific inquiries (e.g., via a regression analysis), one may assume that $Y_{i1}$ and \{$Y_{i2}, \ldots, Y_{iq}$\} represent the outcome and the covariates, respectively.
-Note that the partition of $\vY_i$ into three types of variables mentioned above is purely for the ease of understanding and has no impact on the theoretical results in this paper.
+In practice, three types of variables may be included in the vector $\bY_i$: (a) a variable treated as the scalar outcome in a specific scientific inquiry; (b) $q - 1$ variables treated as covariates (e.g., main exposure and potential confounders); (c) $p-q$ auxiliary variables not included in the scientific analysis but potentially useful to predict variables in type (a) and (b).
+In a real data analysis, one or more variables of type (b) may not be subject to missingness, which can be used along with type (c) variables as inputs to ML prediction models for imputations.
+We partition $\vY_i$ into three types of variables for ease of presentation; this partition does not impact the validity of our theoretical results.
+For readers who require this distinction in their scientific inquiries (e.g., via a regression analysis), one may assume that $Y_{i1}$ and \{$Y_{i2}, \ldots, Y_{iq}$\} represent the outcome and the covariates, respectively.